muratk3n/thirdwave/en/2018/12/slack.md

 These events again underline the need for truly decentralized messaging platforms, and of course, decentralized payments.
 Bitcoin!
-(Did you hear about the Bitcoin Satellite?
+(Did you hear about the [Bitcoin Satellite](18/12 - [Lincoln Was Bi](/2018/12/linc-bi.md) )?
 You don't even need an Internet connection to communicate with it, radio waves will do).